-For the three months ended March 31, 2020 and 2019, approximately 54% and 47%, respectively, of our revenues were derived from sales in Canada and were denominated in Canadian dollars.
+The percentages of our revenue derived from sales in Canada and denominated in Canadian dollars were approximately 17% and 29% for the three months ended June 30, 2020 and 2019, respectively, and approximately 49% and 39% for the six months ended June 30, 2020 and 2019, respectively.
 Because our Canadian contracts are typically invoiced in Canadian dollars, the effects of foreign currency fluctuations impact our revenues and are regularly monitored.

 Although most of our sales are to North American E&P companies, we also have sales to customers outside of North America and expect sales to international customers to increase over time.
 These international sales are made through local NCS entities or to our local operating partners on a free on board or free carrier basis with a point of sale in the United States.
 Some of the locations in which we have operating partners or sales representatives include China and the Middle East.
-Our operating partners and representatives do not have authority to contractually bind our company but market our products in their respective territories as part of their product or service offering.
+Our operating partners and representatives do not have authority to contractually bind NCS but market our products in their respective territories as part of their product or service offering.